Libyans mark 2011 uprising with eyes on interim gov’t - WTMJ

 That government includes Mohammad Younes Menfi, a Libyan diplomat from the country’s east who hails from the tribe of anti-colonial hero Omar al-Mukhtar, as chairman of Libya’s Presidential Council.
 Abdul Hamid Mohammed Dbeibah, a pragmatic, well-connected businessman from the western city of Misrata, was appointed as prime minister.

-Dbeibah is still consulting to form his Cabinet, which needs a confirmation from the country’s divided parliament.
+Dbeibah is still consulting to form his Cabinet, which requires confirmation from the country’s divided parliament.
 Menfi arrived in Tripoli on Tuesday and met with Dbeibah and other officials.

+In separate phone calls Tuesday with Menfi and Dbeiba, U.N.
+Secretary-General Antonio Guterres stressed the importance of holding elections and implementing the cease-fire deal, including the withdrawal of foreign forces from Libya.
+There are at least at least 20,000 mercenaries and foreign fighters currently in the country, according to the U.N.

 In a report marking the anniversary, Amnesty International repeated its calls for holding accountable those engaged in alleged war crimes and serious human rights violations during the past ten years.